Follow

 5. Boy Wonder (DC)

-Is it a Juni Ba comic?
-If so, it will land on our end-of-the-year list known as The Stampies.
-Ba has already tugged at our emotions with works like Djeliya, Monkey Meat, and Mobilis: My Life with Captain Nemo.
-Now, he’s setting his sights on Gotham, particularly its most complex character, Damian Wayne.
-Often dismissed as a spoiled brat, Ba digs deep into Damian’s troubled soul and struggles to find his place among Batman’s many Robins.
-Along the way, Ba brilliantly shows why each Robin is special.
-If the Jason Todd issue doesn’t bring a tear to your eye, you might want to check your heart!
+Is this a Juni Ba comic?
+If so, it’s making its way onto our end-of-the-year list, The Stampies.
+Ba has already tugged at our heartstrings with works like Djeliya, Monkey Meat, and Mobilis: My Life with Captain Nemo.
+Now, he’s turning his attention to Gotham, focusing on its most complex character, Damian Wayne.
+Often dismissed as a spoiled brat, Ba dives deep into Damian’s troubled soul as he struggles to find his place among Batman’s many Robins.
+Along the way, Ba masterfully showcases why each Robin is unique.
+If the Jason Todd issue doesn’t bring a tear to your eye, you might want to double-check your heart!

 6. Brownstone (Versify)

-What do we owe our parents?
-Are you truly yourself, or is it just a mix of what happens when two people come together and separate?
-Almudena is unsure about her identity.
-She has never met her father but has always been curious about him.
-When her white mother leaves for a once-in-a-lifetime trip, Almudena is left with her Guatemalan father, who barely speaks English.
-Now, she feels trapped and alone, facing the challenge of renovating a rundown brownstone with her dad.
-Authors Samuel Teer and Mar Julia skillfully capture Almudena’s teenage fears and her journey to find power as she embraces her environment and childhood curiosity.
-Brownstone is a remarkable coming-of-age story that resonates deeply.
+What do we owe our parents, and who are we truly?
+Almudena grapples with her identity, having never met her father but always curious about him.
+When her white mother leaves for a once-in-a-lifetime trip, Almudena is left with her Guatemalan father, who speaks little English.
+Isolated and uncertain, she must renovate a rundown brownstone with him.
+Samuel Teer and Mar Julia masterfully capture Almudena’s teenage fears and her journey to reclaim her power.
+Brownstone is a poignant coming-of-age story that resonates deeply.

 7. The Deep Dark (Graphix)